 Market Regime

-The strategy has been tested in all basic market regimes and includes filters implemented based on this analysis.
+The strategy was tested in all basic market regimes and includes filters implemented based on this.
+Read more about market regimes.

 Trading Costs

-Trading costs and slippage were taken into account in the backtests, which occurred in real account tests for the Alpaca broker (detailed study).
+Trading costs and slippage were taken into account in the backtests.
+You can check our last research about trading costs using Alpaca Broker here.
 With a diversified portfolio of stocks and strategies, transaction costs can determine your profit or loss, so take the time to thoroughly test and choose a broker.

 Robustness

 It is important to consider that the main issue with this strategy is the relatively low number of confirming transactions for the pattern.
-In this case, we have around 100 months/transactions.
-This can not be compared to strategies like Stockpicker on stocks, where we can execute even 100'000 transactions.
+In this case, we have around 110 months/transactions.
+This cannot be compared to strategies like Stockpicker on stocks, where we can execute even 100'000 transactions.
 Additionally, it does not perform consistently every month.
 Gold also has seasonal patterns, meaning there are periods in the year when the strategy does not perform well.
 The strategy includes filters for such weak months.
 Therefore, the strategy receives a lower score from us for robustness.

 Recommended Instruments